wfjm/w11/doc/README_buildsystem_ISE.md

     ghdl.fsim        for post-map
     ghdl.tsim        for post-par

 and can co-exist.
-The `make ghdl_tmp_clean` can be used to flush the ghdl work areas, but in general this is not needed (since V0.73).
+The `make ghdl_tmp_clean` can be used to flush the GHDL work areas, but in general this is not needed (since V0.73).

 Notes:
 - the post-xst simulation (_ssim targets) proved to be a valuable tool.
-- ghdl fails to read sdf files generated by Xilinx tools, and thus does not support a post-par simulation with full timing.
+- GHDL fails to read sdf files generated by Xilinx tools, and thus does not support a post-par simulation with full timing.
 - post-par simulations without timing annotation often fail, most likely due to clocking and delta cycle issues due to inserted clock buffers.